-&lt;sup>7 For details on a "No Contact Order" and how to obtain one, see Appendix 4
+9 For details on a "No Contact Order" and how to obtain one, see Appendix 4

-&lt;sup>8 For details on an Order or Protection and how to obtain one, see Appendix 5
+10 For details on an Order or Protection and how to obtain one, see Appendix 5

 Step 2: Assessment

 Dependent on who you report the incident to, a case can be created by Title IX or Student Conduct.
 If you report to Public Safety, Public Safety will refer the incident to the appropriate party if you wish for disciplinary action.